isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **See also**: See [generic programming](???) and [???](???)

 **Enforcement**: (Not enforceable yet) A language facility is under specification.
-When the language facility is available, warn if any non-variadic template parameter is not constrained by a concept (in its declaration or mentioned in a `requires` clause.
+When the language facility is available, warn if any non-variadic template parameter is not constrained by a concept (in its declaration or mentioned in a `requires` clause).

 ### <a name="Ri-except"></a> I.10: Use exceptions to signal a failure to perform a required task